113ll3/Ibmclouddocscli/reference/ibmcloud/cli_virtual_server.md

 ```
 ibmcloud sl vs dns-sync 12345678 --a-record --ttl 3600
 ```
+{: codeblock}

-This command synchronizes A record(IP V4 address) of virtual server instance with ID 12345678 to DNS server and sets ttl of this A record to 3600.
+This command synchronizes A record(IP V4 address) of virtual server instance with ID `12345678` to DNS server and sets TTL of this A record to 3600.

 ## ibmcloud sl vs edit
 {: #sl_vs_edit}